SAP/terraform-provider-scc/docs/resources/subaccount.md

 ### Optional

+- `auto_renew_before_days` (Number) Number of days before certificate expiration when the certificate should be renewed automatically.
+Minimum is 7 days, maximum is 45 days.
 - `connected` (Boolean) Specifies whether the subaccount should be connected to the Cloud Connector.

 - **true** → attempts to establish a tunnel connection.